YannMoisan/blog/_posts/2019-12-17-sbt-parallel-test.md

 ## Forking ?

-By default, tests are executed in the same JVM than sbt.
+By default, tests are executed in the same JVM as sbt.

 This can be changed with :